The Lord of the Rings Online: Gameplay

 Similar to other MMORPGs, players control a character avatar within the gameworld, interact with objects, NPCs and other players.
 Characters gain levels by earning experience points, acquiring both new skills and trait points, which can be assigned in various configurations to customize personal playstyle.
 Players traverse the game world either on foot, using personal mounts or via instantaneous travel options.
 Players improve their characters by upgrading their equipment and can customize their look with the Cosmetic System, which can display armour and weapons other than those used for combat effectiveness.
 Characters also earn Reputation with various factions in the world, completing progressive tiers which unlock various rewards, from cosmetic pets and outfits to superior quality weapons and armour.

 The crafting system allows each character to master up to four professions, which are separated into gathering of raw materials and actual crafting of usable items.
 Per the characterization of Hobbits in Tolkien's writings, significant emphasis is placed on cooking and agricultural farming.
 Characters have a Wallet for various currencies, with gold, silver and copper coins earned from most game activities and used for various common purchases.
 Many world regions, group instances and seasonal festivals feature their own unique currencies, which can neither be earned nor spent outside them.
 The in-game store uses LOTRO points, which can be both purchased with real money and earned in-game.
 Players can own personal houses, which can be decorated and provide access to facilities and additional storage space.
 Four themed neighbourhoods that are free for all are located in the original starter zones for Men, Dwarves, Elves and Hobbits.
-More neighbourhoods with larger houses and more decorating options are located in Gondor Rohan and Erebor and purchased via microtransaction.
+More neighbourhoods with larger houses and more decorating options are purchased via microtransaction and located in Gondor, Rohan, Erebor and Rivendell.

 Subsequent updates and expansions introduced other systems to the game.
 Mines of Moria added Legendary items, intended to stay with the player throughout the game as opposed to being constantly replaced with better options.
 Each characters has one class-specific legendary weapon and one supplementary item, which increase in power alongside the character's level and can be enhanced with additional modifiers that affect the character's stats or skill behaviour.
 Riders of Rohan introduced mounted combat, with new rohirric war-steeds that allow players to execute attacks and other skills while on horseback.
 War-steeds have stats like those of player characters and can be customized by selecting different types of war-steeds, investing in different trait lines and switching between different mounted stances.
 Players can customize the look of their war-steeds by mix-and-matching various appearance traits.
 Gondor introduced essence gear with empty slots that can be enhanced with desired stats, allowing players to further customize armour to their playstyle.